Location Icon

 Steps:

-4. Keep your head without turning it; turn your head 90 to the left; hold 30 seconds.
+4. Without lifting your head, turn it 90 degrees to the left and hold for 30 seconds.

 How Long Does BPPV Treatment Take?